 The practice had an infection prevention and control policy and procedures.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health and Social Care.
 Staff completed infection prevention and control training and received updates as required.
-However, the policy needs updating to include the 'good' practice guidance developed by the principal dentist.

 The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM01-05.
 The records showed equipment used by staff for cleaning and sterilising instruments were validated, maintained and used in line with the manufacturers' guidance.
-We noted that there were some loose instruments in the surgery which we were told were all sterilised once per day.
-Although the instruments were stored in a closed drawer, this drawer was constantly being opened and there was no validation of the sterilisation of these instruments.
-The provider confirmed on the inspection that this practice would not continue.